alanbacellar/DWN/README.md

 We recommend using **learnable mapping** only in the first layer for faster convergence with negligible accuracy differences.
 Using it in all layers requires fine-tuning of the softmax temperature in the backprop and may slow down training.

+### **Softmax Temperature in the GroupSum Layer**

+We highly recommend fine-tuning the softmax temperature in the GroupSum layer of the DWN model.
+This was observed to be crucial for achieving high accuracy, similar to the behavior observed in DiffLogicNet.

 ### **Model Architecture Design**

 DWN models benefit from **shallower architectures**, primarily due to the **learnable mapping** mechanism.
 With **random mapping**, deeper architectures are often needed to combine input features in later layers for better classification.
 However, **learnable mapping** allows this feature combination to happen earlier, making additional depth unnecessary.